Jenna-Zhao/COVID-19_Cases/src/about/02_Dashboard.md

 This Dashboard mainly focuses on data from [WHO COVID-19 dashboard data](https://data.who.int/dashboards/covid19/data?n=c).
-We present some interactive visualizations of the global cumulative cases and deaths by country, as well as new cases and deaths.
+We present some interactive visualizations of the global cumulative cases and deaths by country, as well as incremental cases and deaths.
 In addition, we further analyse global trends in new cases or deaths, regional differences in cases or deaths, and correlations between population and cases.